-The drive to Little Finland, Whitney Pocket, and many other backcountry locations starts along Gold Butte Road
+The drive to Little Finland, Whitney Pocket, and many other backcountry locations in Gold Butte National Monument

 , 3 miles from I-15 exit 112.
 This narrow road runs alongside the east bank of the Virgin River for a few miles, passing no development apart from a melon farm, cultivating one of the few flat areas hereabouts; most of the river is enclosed by low, dusty hills.
 The road surface is good at first but becomes more bumpy as the route turns southeast, climbing into the hills then descending after a while to a wide plain, reaching a junction after 14 miles.
 Continuing straight on, the road becomes partially unpaved though still relatively good, as it crosses desert flats, soon coming close to a red rock outcrop, and another just after, beside a second junction, where Black Butte Road